Hcma

-HCMA Architecture + Design (often stylized as "hcma") is a Canadian architecture and design firm operating in the three Canadian centres of Vancouver, Edmonton, and Victoria.
-The firm's portfolio largely consists of urban planning schemes, public recreational facilities, and competitive sports facilities.
+hcma architecture + design (often stylized as "hcma" in all lowercase) is a Vancouver-based Canadian architecture and design firm operating in the three Canadian centres of Vancouver, Edmonton, and Victoria.

 History

-Hcma Architecture + Design was founded by Rogers Hughes in 1976, under the name "Roger Hughes Architects".

-The firm's operations revolve around various services related to architectural and interior design, maintaining a focus on sustainable design.
-The firm also operates Tilt, an Artist-in Residence program.
+hcma was founded by Roger Hughes in 1976 under the name "Roger Hughes Architects".
+The firm's operations revolve around various services related to architectural and interior design.
+The firm also operates Tilt, an artist-in-residence program.